🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Are prediction markets the same as information markets?

-Correct — "information market," "prediction market," "idea futures," and "event contract" function as synonymous terminology.
-Each denotes the identical trading mechanism centred on the outcome of specific events.
+Absolutely — "information market," "prediction market," "idea futures," and "event contract" function as synonymous terminology.
+Each refers to the identical mechanism: trading contracts whose value depends on whether specific events occur.

 Who invented prediction markets?

-Robin Hanson at George Mason University constructed the intellectual groundwork throughout the 1990s.
-The Iowa Electronic Markets, launched in 1988, represented the first substantial real-world deployment.
+Robin Hanson at George Mason University constructed the theoretical scaffolding during the 1990s.
+The Iowa Electronic Markets, launched in 1988, pioneered operational deployment of these concepts.

 Can prediction markets be manipulated?